greg-gilliam/lab-01-about-mabel/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+My plan:

+1) set up the basic order of the app
+2) add photo to assets
+3) add GENERAL Y/N questions
+4) set up the results
+5) work on style (font, background color, etc)